Richard Jusseaume Presidential Timeline

 August 2018 – Walsh launches new undergraduate degree in Cybersecurity.

-October 2018 – Walsh announces new Psychiatric Mental Health Nurse Practitioner Master Degree.
+October 2018 – Walsh announces new Psychiatric Mental Health Nurse Practitioner doctoral degree.

 November 2018 – Walsh rededicates Alexis Hall in honor of longtime benefactors Ann and George Seanor.